-Title Registers and Title Plans are the two main title documents of a property or land, and are often referred to as Title Deeds, House Deeds or Property Deeds.
-The Title Plan is the official document which records the general position of boundaries to a property or parcel of land.
+Title Registers and Title Plans are the two main title documents of land and property, and are often referred to as Title Deeds, Property Deeds, House Deeds or Land Deeds.

-- When maintenance responsibilities for boundary structures, such as fences and walls, are specifically referred to within the registered deeds, they are often referred to within the Register and indicated on the Title Plan by coloured markings and T markings.
+- Repair and maintenance obligations for boundary structures (e.g. fences and walls) referred to in the Title Register are often indicated on the Title Plan by coloured markings and T markings.

 - Orientation indicated by way of a North point.

-- As a matter of course, we will also establish whether there are any pending applications or official searches against the title/property, such as a pending purchase, transfer or mortgage.
+- As a matter of course, we also search the Day List Enquiry / Application Enquiry, which is a list of pending applications and official searches; such as pending purchases, transfers and mortgages.
 If there are any pending applications or official searches, we will notify you when providing the Register and/or Title Plan.
-This is an important check to undertake as it can indicate that there might be imminent changes to the Register and/or Title Plan; such as a change of ownership.